- What is the first rule of evidence?

 - What are the two major types of evidence?

-- What is the most important type of evidence?
+- What is the most common type of post verdict motion?

-- What kind of evidence is not admissible in court?
+- What evidence is not allowed in court?

 What is the first rule of evidence?